NHeoShadow/obsidian-vault/index.md

 > - AASC

 > [!info]- Other topics
+> These are the list of topics that interest me.
+Will soon have its own section in this vault.
 > - The Philippine Constitution
 > - The American Constitution
 > - [[The Administrative Code of 1987]]